 Medicare Advantage Enrollment Periods

-If your plan became effective, you may not make another ICEP election even if ICEP has not expired.
+If your plan becomes effective, you may not make another ICEP election even if ICEP has not expired.

 You may make more than one election during the AEP.
 Your final election during that period is the one that counts.

-In certain situations you may be eligible for a Special Election Period (SEP) which allows you to make changes in your coverage outside of Medicare Advantage enrollment periods described above.
-Examples of SEP include: you’ve moved out of the service area, you are qualified for an Extra Help, you have both Medicare and Medicaid, etc.
+In certain situations, you may be eligible for a Special Election Period (SEP) which allows you to make changes in your coverage outside of Medicare Advantage enrollment periods described above.
+Examples of SEP include:

 Our services are offered at no cost to you.
 If you are considering a Medicare Advantage Plan, let us help you.